Hydrogen Gas Inhalation and Radiation-Induced Bone Marrow DamageScientific Research

 INTRODUCTION

 When the shape of a tumor is irregular and complex, conventional radiotherapy is unable to maintain a high tumor control rate and simultaneously attenuate the associated complications, because normal tissues and organs surrounding the tumor receive the same dose of irradiation.
 As an alternative to conventional radiotherapy, intensity-modulated radiation therapy (IMRT) has been developed to only irradiate tumors.1 However, bone marrow damage still occurs in cancer patients with multiple tumor lesions and large irradiation volumes.
 Thus, novel technology is needed to mitigate further IMRT-induced bone marrow damage.
-To attenuate the symptoms associated with end-stage cancer, patients are also housed in a health care chamber (HCC, a mild hyperbaric oxygen chamber)2
+To attenuate the symptoms associated with end-stage cancer, patients are also housed in a health care chamber (HCC, a mild hyperbaric oxygen chamber)2; however, satisfactory outcomes have not yet been achieved.

 The direct effects of radiation are due to the changes it induces in bioactive macromolecules such as proteins and nucleic acids.
 Ionization, excitation, chemical bond rupture, and changes in molecular structures occur during this process, leading to abnormal functions and metabolic disorders.3 Indirect effects also occur via the generation of free radicals by water radiolysis.
 Hydroxyl radicals (·OH), the strongest reactive oxidant species, are formed from this radiolysis and react with nucleic acids, lipids, and proteins.
 Approximately 65% of DNA damage is caused by the indirect effects of free radicals such as ·OH.4 Therefore, selective and high concentrations of ·OH scavengers have potential as radioprotective agents.